michihodges/webpack-basics/README.md

 Checkout [03-webpack](https://github.com/michihodges/webpack-basics/tree/03-webpack) if you need to install and setup Webpack.</br>
 Checkout [04-webpack-entry](https://github.com/michihodges/webpack-basics/tree/04-webpack-entry) if you need to setup and test your Webpack entry.</br>
 Checkout [05-webpack-loaders](https://github.com/michihodges/webpack-basics/tree/05-webpack-loaders) if you need to setup Webpack loaders like Babel.</br>
+Checkout [06-webpack-plugins](https://github.com/michihodges/webpack-basics/tree/06-webpack-plugins) if you need to setup Webpack loaders like Babel.</br>

 ## Webpack Mode
 ### webpack.config.js